ralphilius/sheetson-docs/docs/manage-data/paginate-filter.md

 ## Order data

 !!! danger ""
-    Search data is only available in paid plans.
+    Order data is only available in paid plans.

 By default, rows are returned by order displayed in a worksheet.
 We can use the order parameter to specify a field to sort by.
 Prefixing with a negative sign reverses the order.
 In order to retrieve cities by population ascending order: